 - The obvious fact is that these are very light and portable.
 The reduction in mass compared to a tripod, due to the absence of two legs, is significant.
 The monopods are therefore light and easy to carry around.

 - Setting up a monopod takes very little time.
-Less legs to extend!
+Fewer legs to extend!

-- When it comes to street photography, once again monopods are less conspicuous, easier to set up and due to small foot-print, very comfortable to use in crowded locations.
+- When it comes to street photography, once again monopods are less conspicuous than tripods, easier to set up, and due to small foot-print, very comfortable to use in crowded locations.

 Choosing a monopod

 - First and foremost, unlike tripods, monopods can support a higher weight than what they are made for.
-So find out the total weight of your camera and the heaviest lens that you plan to use, add to it the monopod head’s weight and this is the rough value that you should be looking at while buying a monopod.
+To find out the total weight of your camera and the heaviest lens that you plan to use, add to it the monopod head’s weight and this is the rough value that you should be looking at while buying a monopod.
+My rule of thumb is to always have a spare weight when you calculate for a tripod but with monopods, calculate the weight and go for something that falls near about that range.

-- Do not choose monpods that have the option to open up at the far end like a tripod.
+- Do not choose monopods that have the option to open up at the far end like a tripod.
 These are unstable and not very comfortable to use.
 If you are going for a monopod, understand that it is a monopod and so buy the ones that are with a single leg.
 Go for a tripod if that is what you require (Buying a Tripod).
+The hybrids are neither monopods nor tripods, and are a pain to work with.

 - For heads, either choose a ball-head or a trigger/joystick based head.
 These permit operating the head with a single hand.
 Under no circumstances should a tilt-pan kind of head be used with a monopod.
 It is very impractical.
-Gimbal is another good option for mounting on monopod.
+Gimbal is another good option for mounting on a monopod if you are into wildlife/birds.

-- For the foot end, spike is better than rubber mount, especially in the wild.
-However if there is an option for both, go for that.
+- For the foot end, a spike is better than rubber mount, especially in the wild.
+However, if there is an option for both, go for that.
+Some good monopods have a spike and turning the rubber knob hides the spike and converts into a rubber foot end.
+These are the most convenient.

 Using a monopod properly